 Well, there are a few ways to make that decision a little easier on yourself.

-There is an abundance of specialties in nursing to choose from and the wonderful this about nursing is that you can switch specialties when you are facing burnout or just don't care for the specialty you are working in.
+There is an abundance of specialities in nursing to choose from and the wonderful this about nursing is that you can switch specialities when you are facing burnout or just don’t care for the speciality you are working in.

 As they say, “if you choose a job you love, you’ll never work a day in your life.”
 Such a true statement.

 Helping others is a privilege, not a chore.
 If it feels like a chore then you probably need to reconsider your career choice.

 If you don’t mind getting your hands dirty, and by dirty I mean faeces, urine, pus, vomit, and blood, then you may make a great nurse.

 If you don’t mind being yelled at by everyone; doctors, other nurses, patients and their families, you may make a great nurse.

 Of you don’t mind smelling some of the worst odours that come from the human body then you may make a great nurse.

 If you care very little about sleep and don’t mind having your sleep interrupted by obnoxious charge nurses who want to you come into work at all hours of the night, you may make a great nurse.

 If you like dealing with argumentative families, testy doctors who believe they’re God and charge nurses who think it’s their job to make your life miserable, you may make a great nurse.